Arabian babbler: Behaviour

 Babblers dance and take baths together, offer each other gifts, clean themselves, and sometimes enter into conflict with each other for the privilege of helping another babbler.
 They may also feed their counterparts.
 This peculiar behaviour made them a privileged example for ethological theories concerning altruism among animals.

 Starting in the 1970s, Amotz Zahavi observed the babbler at length, giving rise to his theory of signal and its correlative, the handicap principle.
 Although babblers were considered particularly altruistic animals, Zahavi reinterpreted their behaviours according to his theory.
 Thus, Zahavi (1974) theorized that chick feeding by Arabian babbler helpers acts as a signal by the helper to gain social prestige within the group.

-Yitzchak Ben-Mocha has studied Arabian babblers in Israel's Shezaf Nature Reserve.
+Yitzchak Ben-Mocha of the Max Planck Institute for Ornithology has studied Arabian babblers in Israel's Shezaf Nature Reserve.
 He has found evidence of intentional communication in the process used by adult babblers to encourage fledglings to move to a new shelter through calls and movement.